5cover/psdc/docs/Scratch.md

 Should I test all steps simultaneously or use separate tests for tokenization, parsing, static analysis and code generation?

 One thing certain, I'm gonna need A LOT of tests.

+Something I could do is maybe write the standard and then infer a test suite that tests everything the standard says.